Welcome to the online relationship advice for the troubled souls page of my website.

 Are you afraid that your online relationship - because it happens only online - does not give you a chance to find out how really compatible are you and your partner?
 Well, fear of losing your investment of time and energy - in case of incompatibility is valid.
 However, there is no way to find out how compatible you are without physical contact and living together for some time, facing the challenges of everyday life.

 My online relationship advice to all those who have been interacting only online is this: Make sure that you meet your partner off-line and spend some time living together.
-In this way, you will significantly lower your chances for disappointment.
+In this way, you will significantly lower your chances of disappointment.

 Are you afraid of losing your partner because you've committed the sin of pretending to be not who you really are?
 If you have been lying to your online partner, my online relationship advice to you is that you make a thorough confession.
 Sooner or later, your partner is going to find out that you have been lying and your relationship will most likely fall apart.